greenheartgames/greenworks/readme.md

 ###NW.js Building Steps

-Using Greenworks in NW.js (before v0.13), you need to use [nw-gyp](https://github.com/nwjs/nw-gyp) instead of `node-gyp` to build.
+Using Greenworks in NW.js (before v0.13 and from v0.15), you need to use [nw-gyp](https://github.com/nwjs/nw-gyp) instead of `node-gyp` to build.

 **Note**:
-NW.js v0.13 doesn't require to use `nw-gyp` any more.
+NW.js v0.13 and v0.14 don't require to use `nw-gyp`.
 The native modules built by `node-gyp` are supported, see [tutorial](https://groups.google.com/forum/#!msg/nwjs-general/UqEq8ito2gI/W-ld9LSoDQAJ).

+NW.js v0.15+ needs nw-gyp again see [http://docs.nwjs.io/en/latest/For%20Users/Advanced/Use%20Native%20Node%20Modules]

+Install additional needed tools depending on your platform see [https://github.com/nwjs/nw-gyp#installation]

 ```shell
 # install nw-gyp